ANNOUNCEMENT: The Design Request for Proposals (RFP) is now open! Here are key dates and links:

 Oakland is a vital transportation hub in the Bay Area, connecting the Port of Oakland—a global gateway for the Northern California Megaregion—to the rest of the nation.
 Embarcadero West is a one-mile city street accommodating freight trains, passenger trains, motor vehicles, bicyclists, and pedestrians with no physical separation.
 Approximately 80 trains a day use this corridor operated by Union Pacific Railroad (UPRR) and Amtrak/Capitol Corridor.
 This rail corridor is one of the largest bottlenecks for both UPRR and Amtrak, which see frequent delays from vehicles inadvertently getting stuck on the tracks.

-The Embarcadero Railroad Safety Project will significantly improve multi-modal safety and accessibility along the corridor and to surrounding neighborhoods and businesses, and reduce travel times for freight and passenger rail through the following improvements:
+The Embarcadero West Rail Safety and Access Improvements will significantly improve multi-modal safety and accessibility along the corridor and to surrounding neighborhoods and businesses, and reduce travel times for freight and passenger rail through the following improvements:

 - Reconstruct and upgrade eight at-grade crossings between Market Street and Oak Street to increase safety and protect freight and passenger rail operations, including new railroad and pedestrian crossing arms and equipment, directional signage, pavement delineation, high-visibility crosswalks, bulb-outs, and intersection safety lighting.